FlyBrainLab/FlyBrainLab/README.md

 FlyBrainLab provides an environment where computational researchers can present configurable, executable neural circuits, and experimental scientists can interactively explore circuit structure and function ultimately leading to biological validation.

 More details about FlyBrainLab can be found in the following publication:

-- Aurel A. Lazar, Tingkai Liu, Mehmet K. Turkcan, and Yiyin Zhou, [FlyBrainLab: Accelerating the Discovery of the Functional Logic of the Fruit Fly Brain in the Connectomic/Synaptomic Era](https://doi.org/10.1101/2020.06.23.168161), bioRxiv, June 2020.
+- Aurel A. Lazar, Tingkai Liu, Mehmet K. Turkcan, and Yiyin Zhou, [Accelerating with FlyBrainLab the Discovery of the Functional Logic of the Drosophila Brain in the Connectomic EraFlyBrainLa](https://dx.doi.org/10.7554/eLife.62362), eLife, February, 2021.

 This repository serves as the entry point for FlyBrainLab, where documentation and installation scripts can be found.

 ### Content

 1. [Installation](#1-installation)
   - 1.1 [Installing Only User-side Components](#11-installing-only-user-side-components)
   - 1.2 [Full Installation](#12-full-installation)